kiranvenom1209/Ammu-AI/flashable_code/README.md

 # Ammu AI - Flashable Firmware

 Welcome to Ammu AI – a custom voice assistant firmware built with ESPHome for seamless integration with Home Assistant.
-This folder contains a pre‑built, encrypted binary (`ammuaiencrypted.bin`) that you can flash directly onto your ESP32-S3 device.
+This folder contains a pre‑built, encrypted binary (`ammu-ai.bin`) that you can flash directly onto your ESP32-S3 device.
 The firmware features streaming wake word detection, dynamic LED feedback, dual‑microphone support, and many creative features to bring intelligent voice control to your smart home.

 ## Features

 - **Pre‑built, Encrypted Binary:**
-  Flash the provided `ammuaiencrypted.bin` file directly without needing to rebuild from source.
+  Flash the provided `ammu-ai.bin` file directly without needing to rebuild from source.
 - **Streaming Wake Word Detection:**
   Continuously listens for a wake word using an optimized wake word detection pipeline.
 - **Voice Assistant Pipeline:**